mercadopago/devsite-docs/guides/online-payments/checkout-api/receiving-payment-by-card.en.md

 Integrating Mercado Pago's Checkout API for cards allows you to offer a complete payment option within the site.
 The entire experience takes place in your store, so customers avoid exiting your site while making a purchase.

+Use our [sample projects](#bookmark_sample_projects) for a complete integration.
+You can adapt them according to your needs.

 ## How does it work?